9 Best Neighborhoods to Live in Fort Lauderdale

 Situated on the eastern side of town, Victoria Park is a historic neighborhood with a distinct character in Fort Lauderdale.
 This community developed in the early 1950s and embodies the old Florida allure while still having a modern edge.

-Residents live in a central place in Fort Lauderdale.
+Residents live in a central place in Fort Lauderdale and enjoy quality of life and a strong sense of community.
 With the Intracoastal, Middle River, and Isles of Olas on the east, Sunrise Blvd on the north, and Federal Highway on the west, it’s easy to get around to the city’s best shopping, dining, and entertainment.
-The Galleria Mall and all of the activities at Las Olas Boulevard are a few minutes’ drive, if not possibility bikeable.
+The Galleria Mall and the vibrant activities on Las Olas Boulevard are just a few minutes’ drive away and even accessible by bike.

 This area is home to around 10,000 residents and has a lively civic association.
-Homes mix restored 1950s-style single-family homes, newer townhomes, and other construction styles.
+There are plenty of historic homes, most of them restored 1950s-style single-family homes, but homebuyers can also find newer townhomes, and other construction styles.
 There were 104 homes for sale in November 2022, with list prices ranging from $190K to $6M.

 Sailboat Bend

-This unique Fort Lauderdale neighborhood is one of the oldest in the city, established in 1905 along the New River.
+This unique Fort Lauderdale neighborhood is one of the oldest in the city, established in 1905 along the New River and offering great quality of life to these days.
 Sailboat Bend is a hidden gem, with easy access to the city’s museums, concert venues, and parks.
 The riverfront at the Wharf Fort Lauderdale has a playground and plenty of space to have a picnic or take your dog for a walk.
 A nature preserve is being created by the city along the riverfront.

 Despite its name, there are no sailboats in Sailboat Bend—the canals are too narrow.
 But you will see plenty of yachts docked along the New River that runs through the neighborhood.
 Fort Lauderdale’s central business district is just minutes away on Las Olas Boulevard, as is Fort Lauderdale-Hollywood International Airport.